Sonic Drive-In: 1960s and 1970s

 Sonic's founders formed Sonic Supply as a supply and distribution division in the 1960s.
 Under Smith, longtime franchise holders Marvin Jirous and Matt Kinslow were hired to run the division.
 In 1973, Sonic Supply was restructured as a franchise company that was briefly named Sonic Systems of America.
-It provided franchisees with equipment, building plans and basic operational instructions.
-As the company grew into a regionally-known operation during the 1960s and 1970s, the drive-ins were mainly in small towns in Oklahoma, Texas, Kansas, New Mexico, Missouri, and Arkansas.
+It provided franchisees with equipment, building plans, and basic operational instructions.
+As the company grew into a regionally known operation during the 1960s and 1970s, the drive-ins were mainly in small towns in Oklahoma, Texas, Kansas, New Mexico, Missouri, and Arkansas.
 In 1967, the year Pappe died, the brand had 41 drive-ins.
 By 1972, this number had risen to 165, and by 1978, 1000.

-In 1968, Sonic introduced the Pickle-O's, fried pickle slices.
+In 1968, Sonic introduced the Pickles-Os, which are fried pickle slices.

 In 1977, the company established the Sonic School for manager training.
-Franchisees operated most of the drive-ins and often made the store manager a business partner, even to this day.
+Franchisees operated most of the drive-ins and often made the store manager a business partner, a relationship that persists to this day.

 1980s and 1990s

 In 1983, the company's board of directors hired C. Stephen Lynn as president.
 In 1984, Lynn hired attorney J. Clifford Hudson to head the legal department.
 Under Lynn, Sonic and its major franchisees began to encourage the development of local-advertising cooperatives, under the leadership of Keith Sutterfield as advertising manager and later as VP of marketing in which Sutterfield developed a field structure to work with the franchisees.
 New franchises began to expand the company into new areas and redevelop markets that had been unsuccessful in the past.
 These developments, combined with a major advertising campaign featuring singer and actor Frankie Avalon, led to significant growth and a new image that made Sonic a nationally recognized name.
 In 1986, Lynn, with a group of investors, completed a $10-million leveraged buyout and took the company private.
 The next year, Sonic moved its offices to leased space in downtown Oklahoma City and began to assume a higher profile in the community.

 In 1991, Sonic became a publicly traded company again.
 By 1994, the corporation had renegotiated the franchise agreements with its franchisees.
-In 1995, Hudson became president and chief executive officer, and Sonic Industries became Sonic Corp.

-During the mid-1990s, Sonic opened 100–150 new restaurants a year.
+During the mid-1990s, Sonic opened 100–150 new stores a year.
 Beginning in 1998, Sonic began a retrofit program, called "Sonic 2000", to redesign and update all 1,750 stores in its chain to what was called a "retro-future" look.